joshbegley/nyt-latest/README.md

 **Mets' Paul Blackburn injured in lopsided loss to Padres: 'It doesn't feel great'**\
-`The Mets struck out 14 times, tying their season-high, as they fell another game behind the Braves.`\
+`The Mets struck out 14 times, tying their season high, as they fell another game behind the Braves.`\
 https://nytimes.com/athletic/5720423/2024/08/24/mets-paul-blackburn-injured/

 **Raiders 53-man roster projection: Is Tyreik McAllister's big game enough to earn a spot?**\